kris-brown/chase/doc/README.md

 ## Background - database homomorphisms

-One interesting relationship betweeen databases is whether one is a subset of the other.
+One interesting relationship between databases is whether one is a subset of the other.

 $$\begin{tabular}{ |c|c| } \hline
  \multicolumn{2}{ |c| }{R}   \\ \hline